Nuclear reactor safety system: Safety injection / standby liquid control

 Boiling water reactors are able to SCRAM the reactor completely with the help of their control rods.
 In the case of a loss of coolant accident (LOCA), the water-loss of the primary cooling system can be compensated with normal water pumped into the cooling circuit.
 On the other hand, the standby liquid control (SLC) system (SLCS) consists of a solution containing boric acid, which acts as a neutron poison and rapidly floods the core in case of problems with the stopping of the chain reaction.

-Pressurized water reactors also can SCRAM the reactor completely with the help of their control rods.
+Pressurized water reactors also can SCRAM the reactor with the help of their control rods.
 PWRs also use boric acid to make fine adjustments to reactor power level, or reactivity, using their Chemical and Volume Control System (CVCS).
 In the case of LOCA, PWRs have three sources of backup cooling water, high pressure injection (HPI), low pressure injection (LPI), and core flood tanks (CFTs).
 They all use water with a high concentration of boron.